Pure Land Buddhism: From the Song to the Qing

-During the Qing dynasty (1644–1912), various authors also synthesized Huayan thought with Pure Land practice.
-The most influential promoters of Huayan-Nianfo were the monk Baiting Xufa (1641–1728) and the lay literatus Peng Shaosheng (彭紹升, 1740–1796).
+The Qing era also saw various authors continue to develop the Huayan-Pure Land synthesis.
+The most influential promoters of Huayan-Nianfo were the monk Baiting Xufa (1641–1728) and the lay literatus Peng Shaosheng.
 These figures generally promoted the practice of nianfo backed by the teachings of the Avatamsaka sutra and Huayan metaphysics.
 For Peng Shaosheng, Amitabha and Vairocana (the Buddha of the Avatamsaka) were identical, and Sukhavati was likewise identical to Vairocana's Lotus Treasury World.